civicrm/civicrm-user-guide/docs/events/online-event-registration.md

 the contact is already in the system, otherwise a new one is created) for each individual registered.

+This setting also allows administrators to register the same contact multiple times to the same event.
+For example, if the person purchased a ticket to a concert, then wanted to purchase another ticket later on.

 Information on the **Duplicate matching rule** is provided in the *Contact matching and duplicate management* sub-section of this chapter (below).